shial4/LogSwift/README.md

 Default date format used by logger is as follow `"yyyy-MM-dd'T'HH:mm:ss.SSS'Z'"`

-To ged rid of default log colors pass empty disctionary in `logColors` or dictionary with your own definitions.
+To get rid of default log colors pass empty dictionary in `logColors` or dictionary with your own definitions.
 For more information about terminal color take a look: `https://misc.flogisoft.com/bash/tip_colors_and_formatting`
 ### LogColor
 LogColor is defined as follow `init(_ terminal: String, _ console: String)`